code-not-found/code-not-found.github.io/_posts/jsf-primefaces/2014-04-12-jsf-primefaces-jetty-hello-world-example.md

 [PrimeFaces](http://primefaces.org/){:target="_blank"} is an open source component library for JavaServer Faces (JSF).
 It provides a collection of mostly visual components (widgets) that can be used by JSF programmers to build the UI for a web application.
 An overview of these widgets can be found at the [PrimeFaces showcase](http://www.primefaces.org/showcase/){:target="_blank"}.

-In the following tutorial we will configure, build and run a Hello World PrimeFaces example using Jetty and Maven.
+In the following tutorial, we will configure, build and run a Hello World PrimeFaces example using Jetty and Maven.

 Tools used:
 * JSF 2.2